MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-sales-insights-addon.md

 1. Save and apply the model.<br>
    The predictive opportunity scoring is configured and ready to use in your organization.

+> [!NOTE]
+> For more information about Predictive opportunity scoring and how it can help your users, see [Convert opportunities into deals](../sales/work-predictive-opportunity-scoring.md)

 ## Configure Notes analysis